-Razer is the type of brand novice gamers trust when it comes to peripherals at first sight.
+Razer is the type of brand novice gamers trust when it comes to peripherals.
 Due to Razer’s erudite marketing approach, this brand has made its way ahead of certain capable brands in a very short period of time.

 Needless to say, marketing alone doesn’t make the product great until or unless it is manufactured with great workmanship.

-PRODUCT INFO Razer Kraken Tournament Edition Manufacture Razer Available at Amazon
+PRODUCT INFO Razer Kraken Tournament Edition Gaming Headset Manufacture Razer Available at View at Amazon

 Taking an example of Hyper X, they manufacture nearly flawless gaming headphones but Razer products are still above Hyper X’ in terms of popularity.